 Lewiston is a medium-sized city located in the state of Maine.
 With a population of 36,202 people and nine constituent neighborhoods, Lewiston is the second largest community in Maine.
 Lewiston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lewiston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lewiston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lewiston are a mix of both white- and blue-collar jobs.
 Overall, Lewiston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lewiston who work in office and administrative support (16.07%), sales jobs (10.59%), and teaching (7.05%).

 Also of interest is that Lewiston has more people living here who work in computers and math than 95% of the places in the US.

 The percentage of adults in Lewiston with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.27% of adults in Lewiston have a bachelor's degree or advanced degree.

 The per capita income in Lewiston in 2010 was $22,371, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $89,484 for a family of four.
 However, Lewiston contains both very wealthy and poor people as well.

 Lewiston is a somewhat ethnically-diverse city.
 The people who call Lewiston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewiston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lewiston include French , Irish, English, and Italian.

 The most common language spoken in Lewiston is English.
 Other important languages spoken here include French and Spanish.